mwarning/meshnet-lab/README.md

   - tested with batman-adv 2019.4
 - OLSR2 complains when the Linux kernel is not compiled with CONFIG_IPV6_MULTIPLE_TABLES enabled
   - all routes will land in the main table which can interfere with Internet access
-    - this is of no concern for the test setup
+    - this does not affect a network namespace based test setup
   - tested with olsr2 0.15.1
 - OLSR1 has buggy/broken IPv6 support, we use IPv4 instead
   - tested with olsr1 0.9.8